-But it happens that I heard about a hackathon organised by Techfugees.
-So, I decided from one day to another to go there and see by myself.
+But it happens that, scrolling on Facebook events, I heard about a hackathon organised by Techfugees that I was following.
+So, probably a bit bored about the Dutch Design Week, I decided from one day to another to go there and see by myself.

 2. Copenhagen: the lifestyle

-I have to say I quickly got surprised by the coherent character in the architecture:
+I have to say I quickly got surprised by the coherent atmosphere in the architecture of the town:

-– The modern architecture nicely contrasting the older town’s character.
+- The modern architecture nicely contrasting yet supporting the older buildings.

 - The visible notion of “hygge”: I felt at home from the first day.

-– Even the schools have bars on the ground floor, which is coherent to the students’ drinking habit.
+- Even the schools had bars on the ground floor, which is coherent to the students’ drinking habit.
 Amazing.

-I can include the fact that everybody speak a great English and would switch to it in your presence.
-To the extent that I arrived in a room and people sitting next table switched to English (or maybe their language is too difficult for themselves too).
+I can include the fact that everybody spoke a great English and would immediately switch to it in your presence.
+To the extent that I arrived in a room and people sitting on the next table switched to English (or maybe their language is too difficult for themselves too).

-The event was happening at the University of Copenhagen and I could feel it was much more business-oriented than expected.
+The event was happening at the University of Copenhagen and I could feel that it was much more business-oriented than expected:

-– The school focusing on business and IT.
+- The University focusing on business and technologies.

-Of course, the event’s bubble should not influence my perspective on Denmark.
-And the world-famous Danish Design Ladder (2001) developed by the Danish Design Council helps me to give some perspective.
+The world-famous Danish Design Ladder (2001) developed by the Danish Design Council helps me to give this experience some perspective.
 It quickly reminds us that Denmark had a national strategy towards design since 2001.
-If we add to this the Scandinavian culture -that I connect to environment and social- we get the idea that social, environment and design might be well-integrated inside the Danish business mindset (it’s a hope at least).
+If we add to this the Scandinavian culture -that I relate to environment and social- we get the idea that social, environment and design might as well be very well-integrated inside the Danish business mindset (it’s a hope at least).

-I haven’t found a lot of NGOs but I heard they exist and that’s a great introduction for Brussels.
+I haven’t found a lot of NGOs but I heard they exist… and that’s a great introduction for Brussels, my next stop.